 Lykens is a very small borough located in the state of Pennsylvania.
 With a population of 1,759 people and two constituent neighborhoods, Lykens is the 640th largest community in Pennsylvania.
 Much of the housing stock in Lykens was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Lykens is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+When you are in Lykens, you'll notice that it is more blue-collar than most other communities in America.
+35.74% of Lykens’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lykens is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lykens who work in office and administrative support (13.98%), sales jobs (6.78%), and food service (5.29%).
+There are especially a lot of people living in Lykens who work in office and administrative support (15.69%), sales jobs (7.91%), and management occupations (5.73%).

 Also of interest is that Lykens has more people living here who work in computers and math than 95% of the places in the US.

-Lykens’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lykens’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Lykens in 2010 was $21,753, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $87,012 for a family of four.
+The per capita income in Lykens in 2010 was $20,281, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $81,124 for a family of four.
 However, Lykens contains both very wealthy and poor people as well.

 The people who call Lykens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lykens residents report their race to be White, followed by Asian.
-Important ancestries of people in Lykens include Irish, Dutch, English, and Polish.
+Important ancestries of people in Lykens include Irish, Dutch, Polish, and English.

 The most common language spoken in Lykens is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Russian.